-Solid, clear, thin ice layer within the snowpack from refreezing rain or melt-water.
-No single ice grains are visible.
+Thin ice layer inside the snowpack resulting from rain or melt-water refreezing.
+No single grains are visible.

-Note: Term is used for explanations in the avalanche advisory.
+Note: Term is used for avalanche danger scale and in the daily bulletin.

-Equal or constant temperature throughout the snow cover.
-Typically found in spring when the whole snowpack has reached 0 °C. Then, the snow cover is often moist or wet and looses strength.
+Equal, constant temperature through entire depth of the snow cover.
+Typically found in spring when the whole snowpack reaches and maintains 0 °C. The snow cover is often moist or wet and loses its firmness.

-Slope facing down-wind where additional snow is deposited.
-Snow deposition can exceed several times the average snow depth.
-It is a terrain that is prone to accumulate wind drifted snow.
+Slope facing downwind where additional snow is frequently deposited by snow-transporting winds.
+Snow deposits can attain several times average snow depth.

-Areas with an extent from slope scale to basin scale.
-Within one region, locally different avalanche situations may prevail
+Areas limited to slopes and basin areas.
+Within one region, different local avalanche situations may prevail.

-A type of avalanche (of dry or wet snow with no or low cohesion) starting from a point fanning out downhill and leaving an inverted V-shaped scar.
+A type of avalanche (dry or wet snow with little or no bonding) fanning out downhill and leaving a widening conical scar.

-When snow is warmed to 0°C rounded, coarse grains develop with melt water in-between.
-This grain structure is weak, but once frozen again forms strong crusts.
+When snow is warmed to 0°C, a mixture of ice crystals and water is created.
+The grain structure is weak, but forms strong crusts when refrozen.